 Type A and Type B Personalities

-The phrase “type A” personality entered the common lexicon many years ago and you’ll still regularly hear the phrase used to refer to “go-getters” or active and driven individuals.
+The phrase “type A” personality entered the common lexicon many years ago.
+You’ll still regularly hear the phrase used to refer to “go-getters” or active and driven individuals.

 While, of course, the world does have active, driven and motivated individuals, the actual concept of Type A and Type B personalities as defined in the original work on this concept is fairly flawed.

-The concept of Type A and Type B personalities is based on research undertaken by two cardiologists, Friedman and Rosenman, who were looking into heart health.
+The concept of Type A and Type B personalities is based on research undertaken by two cardiologists, Friedman and Rosenman.
+As their profession suggests, they were looking into heart health.

 In their work they identified a relationship between personality types and risk of heart disease and high blood pressure.
 Over time, the team identified that people who are generally more wound up (Type A) have worse heart health that people who are generally more relaxed (Type B).
 In their work they sought to provide more details around they characteristics of these Type A and Type B personalities.